MillerRabin/intention-storage/readme.md

 Today there is no problem to buy a smart socket or hub controlled by wi-fi connections.
 So you can turn it on or off remotely and create a schedule for these actions.

-Today we have voice or gestures recognition systems.
+Today we have voice and gestures recognition systems.
 Proprietary, open source, cloud and embedded.

 We have a devices for cleaning, building, washing, security and more.